-New readers: This is an in-depth, chapter by chapter review and analysis of the book Your Money Or Your Life.
+Reminder for new readers: This is an in-depth, chapter by chapter review and analysis of the book Your Money Or Your Life that we're running throughout the month of January.
 Join us!
 You can buy YMOYL here, and you can find the first post in the series here.
-Finally, if you have any questions or issues about the book you'd like to discuss or debate, share them in the comments!

 The Wall Chart is just a simple, graphical representation of your financial status.
 And mark my words: if you maintain it religiously, it will be a representation of stunning improvement in your financial status.
 Just wait a couple of years.
 You'll see.

 The thing is, a weird things happens when you maintain a Wall Chart.
 Your expenses just... decline.
 From the book:

 Those who get past the three-month hump will find their expenses leveling out at about 20 percent less than where they started--painlessly.
 These people report no feelings of deprivation, no struggling to keep a budget, just a natural decline.
 Knowing that you are not getting satisfaction proportional to the expenditure of life energy in a given subcategory of spending generates an automatic, self-protective reversal of your spending habits.

 When you consciously consider your spending decisions--and when you know you're going to record them on a chart--all of your pointless, valueless spending simply goes out the window.
 You may see occasional spikes and month-to-month noise in your spending, but the overall trend of your expenses will be in one direction.
 Down.

 What happens next, though, is far more powerful.
 All of that saved money can now go towards paying down debt (which lowers your expenses still more, see below) or towards funding income-generating investments (which raises your income, enabling still more savings).
 We'll cover this in future chapters, but for now, just trust the process and watch it work.